 Suction excavators are mainly used in areas where smaller building structures need to be exposed very precisely.
 For example, a defective gate valve of a water supply pipe that runs under a sidewalk needs to be replaced.
-Here, it is important to ensure that gas, telephone or power lines are not damaged by the suction process and that people in the vicinity of the suction vehicle are not harmed.
+Here it is important to ensure that gas, telephone or power lines are not damaged by the suction process and that people in the vicinity of the suction vehicle are not harmed.
 In order to automate such a digging process, it is essential to recognize the situation in addition to precisely controlling the vacuum cleaner and planning and executing certain paths.
 As part of the doctoral project, innovative AI methods are to be investigated and applied to the suction excavator task on a test basis.
 The aim is to show whether it is possible to train a neural network based on image and distance data in such a way that the suction process is controlled directly by the network.
 Such a concept could be transferred to a large number of similar applications and would increase process quality while reducing costs at the same time.

 Climate change brings with it many challenges, and wine and sparkling wine production is not unaffected.
 Extreme weather conditions affect the composition of the grapes and therefore also the fermentation process during wine and sparkling wine production.
 Small, family-run wineries in Rhineland-Palatinate, the backbone of the regional wine industry, face major challenges.
 In contrast to larger wineries, they often lack the technical and financial resources to adapt to the new conditions.
 The aim of this research project is to investigate how climate change affects the composition of grapes and how winegrowers can adapt their fermentation processes in order to continue producing high-quality wines and sparkling wines.
 This project not only secures the future of small wineries, but also contributes to the preservation of the cultural landscape and regional diversity in Rhineland-Palatinate.
 At the same time, it raises public awareness of the effects of climate change on viticulture.